gerivanc/gerivanc/README.md

 ---

-Dive into the digital grid with my **Typing Animation**, a neon-filled display inspired by the CyberSnake Activity Matrix!
-This interactive resource features 30 witty phrases about strong passwords and two-factor authentication (2FA), perfect for developers and startups obsessed with security and style.
+Dive into the digital grid with my **Typing Animation**, a neon-filled display inspired by CyberSnake's Activity Matrix!
+This interactive resource features 60 unique witty phrases about strong passwords and two-factor authentication (2FA), perfect for security- and style-obsessed developers and startups.
 Built with HTML, CSS, and JavaScript, it's a stylish addition to your projects, echoing the vibe of exclusive tools like Dealsbe.

 ---